connorgiles/lambda-func/README.md

 - `rush build` - build pacakges that need it
 - `rush test` - test all packages
+- `rush create-package --name package-name` - create a new package based on the provided [template](./internals/template/)
 - `rush rebuild` - builds all packages
 - `rush publish` - publish all packages
 - `rush purge` - to clean up temporary files created by rush